thedevopsstore/DevopsAgent/architecture.md

 ## 4. Data Flow

 ### 4.1.
 User Interaction
-1.  **User Input**: User types a message in Streamlit.
+1.  **User Input**: User types a message in CopilotKit UI.
 2.  **UI Processing**:
-    - UI appends `session_id` to the message text.
+    - CopilotKit Runtime receives the message.
-    - UI sends message to `http://localhost:9000/` via A2A client.
+    - `HttpAgent` sends message to `http://localhost:9000/copilotkit` via AG-UI protocol.
 3.  **Server Routing**:
-    - `A2AServer` receives the request.
+    - CopilotKit server (FastAPI) receives the request.
-    - `SessionAwareAgent` extracts `session_id` from the message (via regex).
-    - `MultiSessionManager` retrieves or creates the agent for that session.
+    - `MultiSessionManager` retrieves or creates the agent for that session (from headers/query params).
 4.  **Agent Execution**:
     - **Supervisor** receives the message.
     - Supervisor plans and executes tools (AWS, Email).
+    - For AWS queries: Supervisor uses A2A client to call AWS Agent's A2A server.
-    - Results are returned up the chain.
+    - Results are returned up the chain via A2A protocol.
 5.  **Response**:
-    - Agent generates a text response.
+    - Agent generates a text response (streamed).
-    - Server wraps it in an A2A `Task` object.
+    - Server streams response via AG-UI protocol.
-    - UI receives the `Task`, extracts the text from `artifacts`, and displays it.
+    - CopilotKit UI receives and displays the streamed response.

 ### 4.2.
 Autonomous Email Polling
 1.  **Trigger**: `email_polling_loop` wakes up (default: 60s).